monchoz/react-lottery/README.md

-# React Lottery
+# React Blockchain Lottery

-React front end app for a lottery simulator over Ethereum and Solidity.
+Lottery contest built with Ethereum and Solidity.

 You will require Metamask to submit transactions and some Ether available on Rinkeby Test Network.